 - “Topographies of Distress: Tokyo, c.
 1930,” in Noir Urbanisms: Dystopic Images of the Modern City, ed.
 Gyan Prakash (Princeton: Princeton University Press, 2010), 187-217.
 Finalist for the inaugural SECAAS Article Prize, Southeast Conference of the Association for Asian Studies

-Dr. Ambaras works with students in modern Japanese, East Asian, and world history, and in the history of imperialism and colonialism.
+Dr. Ambaras works with students in modern Japanese, East Asian, and world/global history, and in the history of imperialism and colonialism.